michalorman/michalorman.github.com/_posts/2014-05-15-unit-or-integration-testing.md

 Focus your efforts on things that matters - application core logic.
 Test and design it well.
-Ensure that you cross the application borders in a correct way, you don't need to test every single case for code that is not core for an application.
+Ensure that you cross the application borders in a correct way, you don't need to test every single case for code that is not core for your application.
 Tests for core already are doing that so don't repeat yourself.

 [1]: http://rubylove.io/2014/04/25/why-i-can-tdd-and-why-dhh-cant/